SARAH-GAKII/sarah-gakii.github.io/index.md

     <span class="eyebrow">Applied Mathematics • Data Analytics • Mathematical Modeling • Quantitative Research</span>
     <h2 class="title">Hi, I’m <span class="accent">Sarah Gakii</span></h2>

 I’m an applied mathematician and data analyst who turns complex problems into clear, actionable insights.
-I recently earned my **M.A. in Applied Mathematics & Scientific Computation** from Bowling Green State University, where my thesis introduced a **Newton–Finite Difference Method** for solving elliptic and parabolic PDEs with nonlinear interface jump conditions.
+I recently earned my M.A. in Applied Mathematics & Scientific Computation from Bowling Green State University, where my thesis introduced a Newton–Finite Difference Method for solving elliptic and parabolic PDEs with nonlinear interface jump conditions.
 {: .lead }

-My work sits at the intersection of **mathematical modeling, data analytics, and applied research**.
+My work sits at the intersection of mathematical modeling, data analytics, and applied research.
 I’ve taught Precalculus, College Algebra, Calculus, and Statistics using active-learning approaches.
-Beyond academia, I’ve worked as a **Math & Data Analysis Expert in AI training**, shaping high-quality reasoning datasets for advanced models.
+Beyond academia, I’ve worked as a Math & Data Analysis Expert in AI training, shaping high-quality reasoning datasets for advanced models.
 {: .lead }

-I’m motivated by challenges that blend mathematics, data, and impact—across **research, education, and industry**.
+I’m motivated by problems that blend mathematics, data, and impact across research, education, and industry.
 Explore my portfolio to see how I approach problems end-to-end, and feel free to connect if our interests align.
 {: .lead }